Here’s Who Has the Most Oscars Ever

 It’s any actor’s dream to win an Oscar, but can you imagine racking up more than a dozen?
 For some, that’s reality.

-The 2018 Academy Awards will take place on Sunday, March 4, and indeed there’s plenty to look forward to.
-This year’s full list of nominees is impressive, and there’s still time to catch up on the list of movies in the running for Best Picture (Call Me by Your Name; Lady Bird; Get Out; The Post; and Three Billboards Outside Ebbing, Missouri are among the mix).
+The 2018 Academy Awards ceremony takes place Sunday, March 4, and this year’s list of nominees is impressive—especially the films in the running for Best Picture (Shape of Water, Call Me by Your Name; Lady Bird; Get Out; The Post; and Three Billboards Outside Ebbing, Missouri are among the mix).

 And while it'll be an exciting evening, we couldn’t help but dig into the past and ask: Who has the most Oscars ever?

 You might first assume that it’s Meryl Streep considering her impressive career.
-The actress, who this year received her 21st nomination for The Post, has taken home an impressive three Oscars.
-And if she wins this year, she’ll tie Katharine Hepburn (Audrey Hepburn’s sister) for the most acting awards ever, with a score of four.
+The actress, who this year received her 21st nomination (for The Post) has taken home an impressive three Oscars.
+And if she wins this year, she’ll tie Katharine Hepburn for the most acting awards ever, with a score of four.
 This makes Streep the actress with the most nominations; however, Jack Nicholson the actor with the most nominations at a total of 12.

 But neither of them earned the most Oscars ever.